Does rehabilitation actually work?

 from group homes to advocates and street monitors, specialized foster homes, family therapy, supervised independent living, individual therapy, in-home family support services, wilderness survival programs with robust community follow-up services, arts and vocational programs, job search and intensive one-on-one contact and assistance.
 In cases where there was no such range of services, recidivism remained the same or increased.
 It is not a question of identifying any single regime that works for all offenders.
 Rather, success was in the mix of models.

 The common thread of the most effective programs, of any kind, was whether or not they had close ties to the community.
-Interestingly, these services, alone or in combination, were not more expensive than state reform schools.
+Evidence based programs, implemented with fidelity, are essential for achieving meaningful reductions in recidivism.
+These services, alone or in combination, were not more expensive than state reform schools.
 The final irony was that Martinson thought his well-publicized skepticism about rehabilitation would empty most prisons.
-The long history of 'prison reform' is over, he wrote.
+The long history of ‘prison reform’ is over, he wrote.

 In general, prisons have played the role assigned to them.
 They cannot be reformed and must be brought down gradually. but misjudged the politics of the rehabilitation debate.
 Rehabilitation is, for the most part, now absent from contemporary American corrections.